computrade/PyramidProject/README.md

   * SpringBootTest was used to test Rest ( see: WeightControllerTests )
   * Junit with '@Parameters' was used to test the different algorithms. ( see: HumanWeightStrategyTest )

-**Production ready**
+###Production ready

 Solution is production ready from the following perspective:

   **Logging:**
   slf4j was used for logging.
-  debug level can be configured in the application.properties as such:
+  Debug level can be configured in the application.properties as such:

     logging.level.org.springframework.web=INFO
     logging.level.com.example=DEBUG